husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 To perform a robot action based on recognized object, we will make a new node.
-It’s task will be to subscribe `/objects` topic and publish message to `/cmd_vel` with speed and direction depending on object.
+It’s task will be to subscribe `/objects` topic and publish message to `/cmd_vel` with speed and direction depending on the object.

 Create a new file, name it `action_controller.cpp` and place it in `src` folder under `tutorial_pkg`.
-Then open it in text editor and paste:
+Then open it in text editor and paste below code:

 ``` cpp
 #include <ros/ros.h>